simple-crypto/simple-website/vision.md

 understanding and confidence in modern encryption schemes (see for example [\[B+97\]](#B+97) for the case of symmetric encryption).
-As a result, in a vast majority of the use cases, the recommended practice in 2020 is to use open and standardized algorithms and modes of operation rather than closed-source ones.
+As a result, in a vast majority of the use cases, the recommended practice in 2020 is to use open and standardized algorithms together with provably secure modes of operation rather than closed-source ones.

 **From algorithms to implementations**